John Constable (1776-1837) was a renowned British painter – who is remembered for his watercolours and paintings of the British landscape.

 John Constable The Hay Wain

 In his lifetime, John Constable never achieved great financial success.
+He turned down an opportunity to become a professional artist for Great Marlow Military College – he was determined to make his way as a landscape painter, whatever the cost.
 His fame only grew after his death, and he is now one of the most famous and well known British painters.

 John Constable’s Cornfield 1821